faheempatel/knock/README.md

 - [ ] Make prettier
 - [ ] Move to Handlebar templates?
 - [ ] Concatenate + minify CSS?
+- [ ] Add a note to this readme explaining how the config files are to be written
+- [ ] Make a favicon
+- [ ] Make a push notification icon
+- [ ] Lint CSS

 ##Notes